logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/notifications.md

 ## Create notification topic

-To begin with you will need to have a topic where the notifications will be sent.
+To begin with, you will need to have a topic where the notifications will be sent.
-To create a topic you can navigate to `kafka` subsection of project `settings` and click on `Add a new topic`.
+To create a topic you can navigate to the `Kafka` subsection of project `settings` and click on `Add a new topic`.

 <p align="center">
   <figure>